DamirSvrtan/damirsvrtan.github.io/_posts/2015-08-06-the-lesser-known-presence-in-method.md

 end
 {% endhighlight %}

-You want to call those scopes depending on a query parameter passed to your controller.
+You want to call those scopes depending on a query parameter passed to your controller, e.g. `/articles?sort_by=newest`

-Of course, as a responsible developer you don't want to send those user inputs directly to your model since you would leave yourself vulnerable to remote code execution:
+As a responsible developer you don't want to send those user inputs directly to your model since you would leave yourself vulnerable to remote code execution, so you sanitize it:

-{% highlight ruby %}
-class ArticlesController < ApplicationController def index
-    Article.public_send(params[:sort_by] || :newest)
-  end
-end
-{% endhighlight %}

-With the upper code we could really jeopardize our application if someone modified the url and wrote something like `/articles?sort_by=destroy_all`.

-Since that's a **big no-no**, you want to sanitize that user input and an example of such sanitization would be:

 {% highlight ruby %}
 class ArticlesController < ApplicationController